santhoshBjeeffy/Dog_Breed_classifier/README.md

         downloaded and will get trained.

-Please feel free to provide a feedback for the below mail id : santhoshbfun@gmail.com
+Please feel free to provide a feedback to the below mail id : santhoshbfun@gmail.com